-I saw an 80-year-old toy, a little iron soldier from Argentina in the 1940s.
+I saw an 80-year-old toy today, a little iron soldier from Argentina in the 1940s.
 My friend Leo’s father has kept it with him since the age of 5.

 I don’t think I have anything with me from the age of 5.
 We consume things so fast these days and toss remnants away mercilessly.
 Phones one year old are not fast enough.
 People couple of encounters later are not interesting any more.